EliAndrewC/l7r/setting/budgets.md

 - **Town (~900-1,500, average ~1,200)**: counts the in-and-around population.
 Most town residents are farmers (~65%) because the working farmland immediately surrounding a county town is included in the town's population.
 Border towns tend to be walled, whereas towns which do not need to maintain this level of military preparedness have a much more porous boundary and lack a clear inside-vs-outside boundary.
 A "county" is the town plus its surrounding village districts.
 - **Provincial city (~2,000-4,000, average ~3,000) and Capital city (~12,000)**: counts ONLY the population living within the city walls / on the city's footprint proper.
 Cities are nearly always built on top of (or beside) very fertile land, and that land is farmed - but the farmers who work it live in villages and hamlets in the *surrounding county*, not in the city itself, which will almost always be walled and thus have rigorous demarcation between their urban interior and agricultural exterior.
 That is why both city tiers show zero farmers in their caste tables.

-The practical result: a capital city of ~12,000 is a city of ~12,000 administrators / artisans / soldiers / merchants / servants, ringed by farming villages whose people are counted under the surrounding rural settlement totals.
+The practical result: a capital city of ~12,000 is a city of ~12,000 administrators / artisans / soldiers / merchants / servants, ringed by farming villages whose inhabitants are counted under the surrounding rural settlement totals.
 Likewise the ~6 provincial cities of a domain - each ~2,000-4,000 inside the walls, surrounded by farming villages counted in other population totals.

 ## What the Samurai Counts Mean